nramirez/KataWarrior/readme.md

 If you have any suggestion don't hesitate and let me know.
 Happy Coding!!

-Note: This won't stop you from wasting your time, but It will remind you that a real warrior first get the job done and then take the rest that deserves. :sunglasses:
+Note: This won't stop you from wasting your time, but It will remind you that a real warrior first gets the job done and then takes the rest that he deserves. :sunglasses: